 What Is Cash Burn Rate?

 The cash burn rate measures the rate at which a business loses cash during any given period.
-Often times cash burn rate is simply called burn rate.
+Often cash burn rate is simply called burn rate.

 While businesses typically calculate their burn rate every month, this frequency may vary depending on the organization’s state and its changing needs.
 You might evaluate your company’s burn rate every week or even every day during a crisis.
-Contrarily, you might only examine your burn rate by quarter or even yearly when your business is financially stable.
+Contrarily, you might only examine your burn rate quarterly or even yearly when your business is financially stable.